Skip to navigation Skip to content

 13

-To serve the NARWP the customer must be physically present in Australia for the duration of the NARWP (52 or 104 weeks), as an Australian resident or the holder of a specified visa subclass.
+To serve the NARWP the customer must be physically present in Australia for the duration of the NARWP (52 or 104 weeks), as an Australian resident or the applicant/holder of 309 or 820 visa.

 FTB - If the FTB customer is: